Skip to main content ↓

 Challenges include accurately assessing risks associated with emerging green technologies and regulatory uncertainties.
 There is also the potential for higher upfront costs.

-3. Advanced AI and predictive analytics
+3. AI and predictive analytics

 Artificial intelligence (AI) and predictive analytics are revolutionizing the insurance industry by automating processes and enhancing decision-making.
 AI technologies enable faster claims processing for personalized customers and improved risk assessment.